core-wg/comi/draft-ietf-core-comi.md

 * error-tag 'operation-failed' is returned by the CORECONF server when the operation request cannot be processed successfully.

-  * error-app-tag 'malformed-message' is returned by the CORECONF server when the payload received from the CORECONF client does not contain a well-formed CBOR content as defined in {{RFC7049}} section 3.3 or does not comply with the CBOR structure defined within this document.
+  * error-app-tag 'malformed-message' is returned by the CORECONF server when the payload received from the CORECONF client does not contain a well-formed CBOR content as defined in {{RFC8949}} or does not comply with the CBOR structure defined within this document.

   * error-app-tag 'data-not-unique' is returned by the CORECONF server when the validation of the 'unique' constraint of a list or leaf-list fails.